iix21/iix21.github.io/_pages/privacy-policy.md

 #### Contact Information

-For any questions or concerns regarding the privacy policy, please [contact us here](https://pinite.muhd.tk/contact.html).
+For any questions or concerns regarding the privacy policy, please contact rwdhana@gmail.com